Thundernerd/Unity3D-LayersTagsGenerator/README.md

 ```

 ## Support
-Code Generator is an open-source project that I hope helps other people.
+Layers & Tags Generator is an open-source project that I hope helps other people.
 It is by no means necessary but if you feel generous you can support me by donating.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J11GEYY)